 This is an exciting time for natural and cultural history museums!
 Arctos is not a static data archive, but rather a platform that enables a network of biodiversity knowledge.
 Arctos is not only for a diverse set of users but also represents a community of museum professionals and enthusiasts (curators, collection managers, directors, investigators, and educators) around the world, who are committed to leading the field in the management, discoverability, and use of digital biodiversity data to address important questions.
 As new collections are added to Arctos, the community benefits through lower costs and higher data richness.
 If you are looking for a robust research infrastructure and are interested in being part of this vibrant community, you should consider Arctos.

 The first step for Prospective Collections is to help us get to know your needs and collection, so please fill out our Prospective Collection Form so we can better make use of our first conversation.
-This form should be completed by someone familiar with the collection operations and data.
-An institutional representative (e.g., Curator, Collection Manager, Data Manager) for prospective collections should create an user account in Arctos, if they do not have one already, in order for fill out our Prospective Collection Form.
-[TIP: Usernames cannot have a period (e.g., Jane.Doe is not acceptable).
-Passwords should be at least 8 characters and contain a combination of letters, numbers, and at least one symbol (e.g., $ @ !).]
+This form should be completed by someone familiar with the collection operations and data, for example, an institutional representative (e.g., Curator, Collection Manager, Data Manager).

 An officer from the Arctos Working Group will respond to your questionnaire as soon as possible and arrange for a more detailed discussion about your specific needs, as well as discuss about financial contributions to join Arctos.
 Such discussion requires open communication with permanent staff who are able to answer questions about the data.
 We will also try to ascertain the amount of work required to migrate your data into Arctos.
-Please contact the Arctos Working Group if you have questions.
+Please contact the Arctos Working Group Officers if you have questions.

 If you are not quite ready to submit the Prospective Collection Form but have some general questions, please contact the Arctos Working Group Officers.